nimbly/Syndicate/README.md

 A publisher sends (aka publishes) messages to a known location like a queue or to a PubSub topic.

-Select an integration you would like to publish messages to.
+Select an adapter you would like to publish messages to.
 In this example, we will be publishing messags to an SNS topic.

 ```php
 $publisher = new Sns(